 Overseeding a lawn can be a relatively simple task, but it requires careful planning and attention to detail to ensure it’s done correctly.
 Here are the general steps involved in overseeding a lawn:

-- Determine the best time for overseeding based on the type of grass you have and your climate.
-In most cases, early fall or spring is the best time to overseed.
+- Determine the best time for overseeding based on the type of grass.

 - Mow your lawn to a shorter length than usual and remove any debris.